Our Team

 Project Director

 Patty Terzian is the Project Director at Western Regional Children’s Advocacy Center (WRCAC).
-She joined the WRCAC Team in 2018 as a State Chapter Liaison and has over twenty years of experience in the nonprofit sector including the Children’s Advocacy Center Movement.
-As a State Chapter Liaison, Patty supported the growth and development of Chapters and CAC leaders through strategic planning and initiatives, consultation, facilitated learning experiences, and leadership coaching.
-Prior to joining WRCAC, Patty served as the Executive Director of the Oregon Network of Child Abuse Intervention Centers (now known as Oregon Child Abuse Solutions), the accredited state chapter of children’s advocacy centers where she worked for 9 years in a leadership capacity.
-In 2021 Patty was recognized as an Associate Certified Executive Life Coach with the desire to help leaders cultivate and employ strengths that improve their leadership skills and build resiliency within their role.
-Patty has worked with state chapters throughout the country and has a deep understanding of the unique role state chapters leaders have within their states.
-When she’s not working, you can find Patty spending time with her family and exploring the mountains, lakes, and forests near her home in Portland, Oregon.
+Patty is an experienced nonprofit leader, strategist, speaker, and executive coach.
+Motivated by the impact of strong teams and empowered leaders, Patty guides the development of initiatives and programs designed to help professionals enhance their skills, cultivate leadership, and strengthen resilience in their roles.
+She joined WRCAC in 2018 as a trainer and technical assistance provider and has over twenty years of experience in the nonprofit sector, including the Children’s Advocacy Center Movement.
+Prior to joining WRCAC, Patty served as the Executive Director of the Oregon Network of Child Abuse Intervention Centers (now known as Oregon Child Abuse Solutions), the accredited State Chapter of Children’s Advocacy Centers where she worked for 9 years.
+Patty has worked with Children’s Advocacy Centers and State Chapters throughout the country to lead facilitated learning experiences and strategic planning.
+When she is not working, you can find Patty spending time with her family and exploring the mountains, lakes, and forests near her home in Portland, Oregon.

 Caitlin Smith